apache/camel-website/content/blog/Camel32-Whatsnew/index.md

 But in this blog we wanted to spill out details about the heavy work that are ongoing to make Camel awesome for today and tomorrows modern Java workloads.

-PS: And we have also worked on the website, which keep getting better and better.
+PS: And we have also worked on the website, which keeps getting better and better.